jonathanhansson/Read-me-crypto-analyzer/README.md

 # 💰Crypto Dashboard

 A web application built with FastAPI to fetch and visualize cryptocurrency data for Bitcoin, Ethereum, or other cryptocurrencies using CoinGecko's API.
 The app displays interactive price charts using Plotly.
+Currently, a simpler linear regression model is integrated into the software, which predicts tomorrows price for the cryptocurrency.

 ## 🪨Features